commonaorg/ethhub-example/readme.md

 Each content model type - documentation, blog posts, directory projects, events, jobs, etc - has it's own frontmatter types, which are described in each content model's readme.

 ### Section Metadata
-To designate what order a section should appear in content models like docs and indicate a proper title for a section, add a `metadata.json` file to each section's folder.
+To designate what order a section should appear in content models like docs and indicate a proper title for a section, add a `metadata.md` file to each section's folder with the metadata in frontmatter format.

-*Example Metadata.json File*
+*Example Metadata.md File*

 ```
-{
+---
-  "title": "Use Cases",
+title: Use Cases
-  "order": 30
+order: 30
-}
+---
 ```

 Note: It's recommended to increment orders by 10 so that you can easily add new sections in later.
 For example, to add a section between a 10-ordered section and a 20-ordered section, you'd set the new section's order to `15`.